Sequenced Triangles

 }

-The addAttribute call indicates that there are six vertices.
+call indicates that there are six vertices, each with three components.

 The two triangles in this list do not touch, and enumerating them as separate triplets is reasonable.
 However, many models are made of triangles that stitch together to form a solid surface.
 Consider this wireframe of a triangulated circle:

 All of the vertices in this circle are shared amongst several triangles.
-If you enumerate the triangles separately, you will be wasting storage with duplicate information.
+If we enumerate the triangles separately, we will be wasting storage with duplicate information.
 Each of the duplicated vertices will also be wastefully passed through the vertex shader, always producing the same result.

-If you need to render a shape that has a common central vertex that all its triangles share, you are better off using a triangle fan.
+If we need to render a shape that has a common central vertex that all its triangles share, we are better off using a triangle fan.
 In a triangle fan, the center position is listed first in the positions array.
 All remaining positions are the vertices on the fan's perimeter.

 function initialize() {